spatie/menu/README.md

 The `spatie/menu` package provides a fluent interface to build menus of any size in your php application.
 If you're building your app with Laravel, the [`spatie/laravel-menu`](https://github.com/spatie/laravel-menu) provides some extra treats.

+If you're looking for a more flexible and renderless solution, maybe our spiritual successor [Laravel Navigation](https://github.com/spatie/laravel-navigation) is what you're looking for.

 Documentation is available at https://docs.spatie.be/menu.

 Upgrading from version 1?
 There's a [guide](https://github.com/spatie/menu#upgrading-to-20) for that!